Financial freedom is not attained by earning more money but by being wiser with what you’ve got.

 Rather than buying them, make gifts for people for Christmas and birthdays – especially for older people who really appreciate them.
 And instead of paying for the card that’s complimenting the gift, make that too.
 If you have kids, get them to make the card.
 There are few adults who don’t love seeing drawings of people with arms and legs sticking straight out of their heads, or reading a message with a couple of back-to-front letters.

 If you are not into receiving gifts yourself but people still insist on giving them to you then check out Oxfam Unwrapped.
 Oxfam Unwrapped provides everything from literacy classes to those who need them in Cambodia, to ducks for villagers in Mozambique.
 You get a card with a photo of a piglet, someone in the third world gets a life changing gift.

 Try to waste as little as you can.
-According to The Australia Institute, Australian households throw away $5.1 billion of food a year.
+According to The Australia Institute, Australian households throw away around $5 billion worth of food a year.